When you need a HMO licence

 Hostels

-Likely occupiers are vulnerable occupiers who may be in need of support to help them to live independently; often run by charities or some care providers
+Likely occupiers are vulnerable occupiers who may be in need of support to help them to live independently; often run by charities or some care providers.
+A mandatory HMO license will be required except where these are under the control of a registered social landlord.

 If you are a resident landlord

-If you reside in the building with a maximum of two other persons it is not considered to be an HMO.
+If you are the property owner and you reside in the building with your family and a maximum of two other unrelated persons it is not considered to be an HMO.

 When you do not need a HMO licence